The Québec maritime Blog

 As soon as I entered the interpretation centre, I noticed an immense wooden structure that’s nearly 10 metres (over 30 feet) high.
 It turns out it’s part of the wreck of the Machault (and includes the bow, rudder and anchor).
 It’s certainly very impressive!

 In addition to these vestiges of the Machault (which also include part of the frigate’s hull), the interpretation centre exhibits many artefacts found during underwater archaeological excavations (dishware, cannonballs, etc.).
-Parts of the boat have also been reconstructed, including the council room and the between-decks, to help visitors understand life aboard a frigate.
+Parts of the boat have also been reconstructed, including the council room and the tween-deck area, to help visitors understand life aboard a frigate.

 I was very impressed by the huge pieces of the wreck that the archaeologists were able to find, restore and especially move!
 If you’re anything like me, you’ll feel small next to them.
-The superb scale model of the Machault displayed at the beginning of the exhibit, which the centre acquired in 2005, will help you get a feeling for the size of warships of this era.
+The superb scale model of the Machault displayed at the beginning of the exhibition, which the centre acquired in 2005, will help you get a feeling for the size of warships of this era.

 I lost track of time in the interpretation centre because I was so fascinated by the information panels and all the objects on exhibit.
 Too quickly, I was told that the centre would soon be closing for the day.
 Not quite ready to leave yet, I promised myself I’d stop in again the next time I was in this area because I still have so much more to learn!